javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 ## A word about "length"

 The `length` property automatically updates when we modify the array.
-To be precies, it is actually not the count of values in the array, but the greatest numeric index plus one.
+To be precise, it is actually not the count of values in the array, but the greatest numeric index plus one.

 For instance, a single element with a large index gives a big length: